 Questions are a sign of a healthy presentation.
 They typically indicate interest and create important opportunities to interact and gain insight into a prospect’s thinking.
 Therefore, it’s not surprising that most salespeople have a knee-jerk reaction to answer every question on the spot.
 But does every question require – or deserve – an immediate or full blown answer?
 What about questions that may take you deep into the weeds, eat up time, confuse or even alienate other audience members?
 Or questions from people with conflicting agendas or ulterior motives?
 These are the types of things that can quickly derail your presentation (and the deal!)
 Keeping an open dialogue with your audience is vital to a successful presentation today.
 But you must balance that with the clock and your – and your prospect’s – objectives for the meeting.
 To be an effective salesperson, you must have a strategy for handling questions in Read More

-I once made a sandwich, responded to an email, and let the dog out – all while “watching” an online presentation.
+I once made a sandwich, responded to an email, and let the dog out – all while “watching” a virtual presentation.
 I’m not proud.
 And I’m not alone.
 InterCall, the world’s largest conference call company found that audiences are engaged in a number of activities while on conference calls.
-For example: Doing other work (65%) Eating or making food (55%) On-line shopping (21%) It’s not a huge leap to conclude that similar behaviors extend to an online presentation where the cloak of invisibility and easy access to multiple devices invites the opportunity to escape.
-When you are presenting online, maintaining your audience’s attention presents a unique set of challenges.
+For example: Doing other work (65%) Eating or making food (55%) On-line shopping (21%) It’s not a huge leap to conclude that similar behaviors extend to a virtual presentation where the cloak of invisibility and easy access to multiple devices invites the opportunity to escape.
+When you are presenting virtually, maintaining your audience’s attention presents a unique set of challenges.
 Understanding how to keep your audience engaged, and working with the challenges of the medium, requires some strategic but necessary adjustments in the design and delivery of your on-line presentation.
 Here are 5 key adjustments you should make: 5 Tips Read More

 Imagine being just two minutes into your presentation and someone in your audience announces, “Please stop, I’m bored.”
 This is precisely what happens each year at the Ig Nobel’s ceremony at Harvard.
 This much-anticipated awards ceremony honors the most unusual achievements in science, medicine and technology.
 2016 winners included a Japanese team whose study concluded that “things look different when viewed from between your legs,” and a German team who discovered that “if you have an itch on one side of your body, you can relieve it by looking into a mirror and scratching the opposite side of your body.”
 (I can’t wait to try this one out!)
 The Ig Nobel Prize is put on by the Annals of Improbable Research to spur curiosity and help people decide for themselves what’s important and what’s not.
 A decision that audiences do all the time during any presentation.
 Like most things about Read More